ZainRizvi/ZainRizvi.github.io/_posts/2020-05-09-remembering-what-you-read-zettelkasten-vs-para.md

 ![](/media/2020-05-08-Remember what you read (2).png)

 The key here is that the linking process **groups relevant notes together**.
-Now when you’re interested in browsing your notes on a given topic, you’ll easily find related notes.
+Now when you’re interested in browsing your notes on a given topic, you’ll easily find them.
 You get to see how your ideas relate to each other as well as discover interesting ways they may play off against or even contradict one another.

 But this technique is time intensive.
 You have to: